singhkpratham/geocompr/12-transport.md

 ```

 `st_length()` determines the length of a linestring, and falls into the distance relations category (see also Section \@ref(distance-relations)).
-Subsequently, we apply a simple attribute filter operation (see Section \@ref(vector-attribute-subsetting)) before letting the OSRM service do the routing on a remote server.
+Subsequently, we apply a simple attribute filter operation\index{filter operation|see{attribute!subsetting}} (see Section \@ref(vector-attribute-subsetting)) before letting the OSRM service do the routing\index{routing} on a remote server.
-Note that the routing only works with a working internet connection.
+Note that the routing\index{routing} only works with a working internet connection.

 We could keep the new `route_carshort` object separate from the straight line representation of the same trip in `desire_carshort` but, from a data management perspective, it makes more sense to combine them: they represent the same trip.
 The new route dataset contains `distance` (referring to route distance this time) and `duration` fields (in seconds) which could be useful.
 However, for the purposes of this chapter, we are only interested in the geometry, from which route distance can be calculated.
-The following command makes use of the ability of simple features objects to contain multiple geographic columns:
+The following command makes use of the ability of simple features\index{sf} objects to contain multiple geographic columns:

 ```r
 desire_carshort$geom_car = st_geometry(route_carshort)
 ```

-This allows plotting the desire lines along which many short car journeys take place alongside likely routes traveled by cars by referring to each geometry column separately (`desire_carshort$geometry` and `desire_carshort$geom_car` in this case).
+This allows plotting the desire lines\index{desire lines} along which many short car journeys take place alongside likely routes traveled by cars by referring to each geometry column separately (`desire_carshort$geometry` and `desire_carshort$geom_car` in this case).
 Making the width of the routes proportional to the number of car journeys that could potentially be replaced provides an effective way to prioritize interventions on the road network [@lovelace_propensity_2017].

 <!-- The code below results in Figure \@ref(fig:routes), demonstrating along which routes people are driving short distances^[ -->